-Buying and owning a corner lot property has a number of benefits.
-They’re among the most prominent in the neighborhood, they maximize space, detached garage, and so on.
+Buying and owning a corner lot property has several benefits.
+They’re among the most prominent in the neighborhood; they maximize space, detached garage, and so on.
 Valid arguments can be made for having a corner lot home.
-However, there are also corner lot disadvantages that real estate agents will likely not tell you.
+However, there are also corner lot of disadvantages that real estate agents will likely not tell you.

 In this case, the cons outweigh the pros of owning a corner lot home.
 Corner lots create far more space, and there are neighbors from only two sides, but there are lots of negative sides that make owning a corner lot home unnecessary luxury.
 Here are some of the corner lot disadvantages you may not be aware of.

 Table of Contents

 Greater exposure to pollution

 Due to likely greater exposure to the road and noise, unwanted noise from pedestrian and vehicular traffic makes this tract of land less desirable.
 It’s possible to be woken in the middle of sleep by noise outside: people’s loud chats or honking of cars.

 In addition to noise pollution, longer exposure to the street can also bring air pollution from car exhaust or light pollution from headlights of cars turning corners.